 1. Get evidence in case of accident or theft

-This is arguably the most popular and obvious of video telematics benefits.
+This is probably the most obvious benefit of video telematics.
 It makes sense – without hard evidence, the driver can be found guilty of causing the accident, which leads to both monetary and reputation loss for the company.
-There’s a term within the industry for some cases like this – the nuclear verdict.
-Basically, it refers to settlements of more than $10 million.
-Needless to say, the cost of a video telematics system would be far less than that, so why risk it?
+There are horror stories about the so-called nuclear verdicts, aka settlements of more than €10 million.
+Of course, usually, it’s not that bad, with common cases creating costs of up to €5000 in either penalties or administrative work hours.
+Still, even that can hurt a company quite a bit.
+Needless to say, the cost of a video telematics system would be far lower, so why risk going without it?

-A fleet tracking system with cameras can not only record the incident, but also provide instant access to footage whenever needed on the platform so that the driver doesn’t have to worry about extracting the data and uploading it somewhere.
-The events system will notify the fleet manager immediately about the accident and provide a short clip; moreover, this data can be used to hand in the first notice of loss (FNOL) to the insurance company in a reliable, semi-automated way.
-Later, if more context is needed, one can use the memory card function to access the internal storage of the DVR to review and download the unedited stream.
+The events system will notify the fleet manager immediately about the accident and provide a short clip; moreover, it can be used to hand in the first notice of loss (FNOL) to the insurance company in a reliable, semi-automated way.
+Later, if more context is needed, you can use the memory card function to access the internal storage of the DVR to review and download the full camera footage.

 Choose the vehicle, date and time to get a complete picture of what happened